hammelm/mempeek/README.md

 known at compile time.
 Normal variables have no restrictions, but some commands do not allow the usage of normal variables.

+Definition variables are handled differently within functions and procedures.
+Normal variables defined at global scope are not visible within the function or procedure scope unless they are declared global.
+Definition variables are visible within the function or procedure scope without any extra global declaration.

 The following commands are available in the mempeek language:

 assigning values to definition variables